What To Do After Being Charged With A Drug Crime

 How an experienced attorney can help you

-The Tennessee, Kentucky and West Virginia tri-state area is a haven for those who manufacture, sell and use illegal drugs.
+Tennessee is a haven for those who manufacture, sell and use illegal drugs.
 In fact, the U.S. Office of National Drug Control Policy designated 65 counties across the region as the Appalachia High Intensity Drug Trafficking Area (HIDTA).
 Economic pressures in this region make it vulnerable to the lure of trafficking in controlled substances, and the climate is favorable to marijuana production.
 As a result, federal and state investigators actively investigate drug crimes and frequently make arrests in our region.

 If you are charged with a drug crime, you have the right to legal counsel and to have an attorney present during questioning.
 At the Kennedy Law Firm, PLLC, we adhere to the belief that anyone charged with a crime is innocent until proven guilty and treat all our clients with respect.
 With more than 75 years of combined legal experience, our Clarksville drug crime lawyers handle cases involving:

-Drug crime penalties in Tennessee and Kentucky
+Drug crime penalties in Tennessee

 Depending upon their severity, drug crimes can range from misdemeanors for simple possession to felonies for distribution and trafficking.
 If the crime is punishable by less than one year of jail time, it is a misdemeanor, while crimes punishable by a year or more in prison are felonies.